Summoned-Archfiend/Understanding-Node/chapters/4_engines.md

 <details>
 <summary>Spider Monkey</summary>

-Yes, this is a strange name for an engine, it sounds like some sort of `spider-man` knockoff hero, but actually, it was the actually the first `JavaScript` engine, and is currently maintained by `Mozilla`.
+Yes, this is a strange name for an engine, it sounds like some sort of `spider-man` knockoff, but actually, it was the first `JavaScript` engine, and is currently maintained by `Mozilla`.

 <div align="center">